-We are currently teaching private lessons via Zoom.
+We are back to teaching in person lessons, either one-on-one or small groups.
 If you are a beginner who would like to learn the basics of knitting, crocheting or tunisian crocheting, we recommend booking a lesson with us!
-Our virtual teaching set-up involves a clear view of both the instructor's face and and overview of their hands.

 If you are one of our customers and refer someone to us for a beginner lesson, you will be credited 200 loyalty points in our rewards program for each referral.
 Please contact us for more details on getting enrolled if you haven't already.

 Private lessons are $35 per hour and typically only one hour is needed to get started.
 Supplies are additional and students will receive 10% off the supplies they need to get started.
 We can also help you shop virtually for your supplies.

 A semi-private lesson for two is $60 per hour and for three is $85 per hour.
 Lessons must be pre-paid to book the time slot on our calendar and the instructor.